Tools

 thread_id preserves the raw inbound thread provenance, while resolved_thread_id is the canonical thread scope after compatible plain replies and other transitive resolution are applied.

-Tools like matrix_message, matrix_room, thread_tags, and matrix_api use this context to act on the correct room and canonical thread without the caller passing explicit IDs.
+Tools like matrix_message, matrix_room, thread_tags, thread_resolution, and matrix_api use this context to act on the correct room and canonical thread without the caller passing explicit IDs.

 thread_tags can also target another authorized room, but it still checks the target room's canonical thread root and requester membership before writing the shared tag state.